microsoft/OpenHack/byos/devops/GH.md

 ### GitHub pre-deployment steps

 Login to your [GitHub](https://github.com) account and [Create a Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with scope: `repo, workflow, admin:org, admin:public_key, delete_repo, write:discussion, read:enterprise`.

 > **GitHub Personal Access Token authorization for use with SAML single sign-on**
 >
-> In some cases if your GitHub account is associated with an organization that uses SAML single sign-on (SSO), you must first authorize the token.
-Follow this guide how to do it: [Authorizing a personal access token for use with SAML single sign-on](https://docs.github.com/en/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)
+> In some cases, if your GitHub account is associated with an organization that uses SAML single sign-on (SSO), you must first authorize the token.
+Follow this guide on how to do it: [Authorizing a personal access token for use with SAML single sign-on](https://docs.github.com/en/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on)

 Then set environment variable `GITHUB_TOKEN` with generated token.